Build a Strategy that Holds Up

 If you've followed the framework correctly, you should be in good shape to write your strategy statement.

 REMEMBER: Your strategy statements must be specific to key publics and/or stakeholders.
-There can be multiple publics, and each public will require a unique strategy.
+There can be multiple publics and each public will require a unique strategy.

 How Does That Look in a Real-Life Scenario?

 Let’s use a case study from F. E. Warren Air Force Base, Wyoming.
 The research revealed that the base population was largely under legal drinking age but over a third were routinely caught with alcohol in their rooms.
 Drunk driving, alcohol-related incidents were skyrocketing.
-To augment leadership styles, the command sought to implement a public strategy.
-The objective was to increase awareness of the definition of responsible drinking and the consequences by 100% among single service members E 1-4, age 18-24 within 3 months.
+To augment leadership styles, the command sought to implement a public-specific strategy.

 Here’s how the formula could be used to construct a fictional strategy statement for this real-world scenario.